 Statistics is an introduction to descriptive and inferential statistical methods including sampling, probability, point and interval estimation, hypothesis testing, and regression.
 Real data and appropriate technology will be used.
-3 Cr.
-Hrs.
-Pre-Req.: MTH1100 or MTH0910 or meet current placement guidelines.
+Online specifications: Students are required to take the midterms and final exam in person at a proctored site, either on campus or at another agreed-upon site convenient for the student and approved by the instructor.
+3 Cr Hrs.
+Prerequisite(s): MTH1100 or MTH0910 or Placement.